zackforbing/ruby-submissions/1603/http_or_hyde/wigg_gonzales.markdown

 Notes:

 ### 1. Overall Functionality

-* 4: Application implements all five iterations and at least one extension
 * 3: Application implements iterations 0 - 4
-* 2: Application implements iterations 0 - 3
-* 1: Application implements through interation 2 or less

 **Echo/Foxtrot Note:** Requirements listed are for *Foxtrot* pairs -- Echo requirements are shifted by 1 additional iteration -- So a 3 for Echo requires completing Iterations 0-5

 ### 2. Fundamental Ruby & Style

 * 4:  Application demonstrates excellent knowledge of Ruby syntax, style, and refactoring
-* 3:  Application shows some effort toward organization but still has 6 or fewer long methods (> 8 lines) and needs some refactoring.
-* 2:  Application runs but the code has many long methods (>8 lines) and needs significant refactoring
-* 1:  Application generates syntax error or crashes during execution
+* First group to use a module.
+I liked that.
+Code was pretty clean.
+Some portions had pieces and parts to look at and work on but with what they had i think they were okay.

 ### 3. Test-Driven Development

-* 4: Application is broken into components which are well tested in both isolation and integration
-* 3: Application uses tests to exercise core functionality and some edge cases, but fails to break out component objects/tests.
 * 2: Application uses tests to exercise core functionality but leaves many common edge cases untested.
-* 1: Application does not demonstrate strong use of TDD
+* little to no test.

 ### 4. Breaking Logic into Components

-* 4: Application effectively breaks logical components apart with clear intent and usage
-* 3: Application has multiple components with defined responsibilities but there is some leaking of responsibilities
+* 3.5: Application has multiple components with defined responsibilities but there is some leaking of responsibilities
-* 2: Application has some logical components but divisions of responsibility are inconsistent or unclear and/or there is a "God" object taking too much responsibility
-* 1: Application logic shows poor decomposition with too much logic mashed together
+* For the most part their code had single lined methods and had single responsibility.
+I feel if they had more time things could of been a little tider but I do like the implementation of the classes.